-Only one review provided pooled prevalence estimates of 7 primary studies reporting at least one symptom at or beyond three weeks after disease onset, reporting an estimate of 80% (95% CI 65-92) [11].
+Only two reviews provided pooled prevalence estimates of primary studies.
+The defined Long COVID as the persistence of at least one symptom at or beyond three weeks after disease onset, reporting an estimate of 80% (95% CI 65- 92) [11].
+The second defined Long COVID as the occurrence of at least one symptom for "far longer than would be expected" and reported estimates at 30, 60, and 90 days post diagnosis or hospitalization [33].
+These were estimated at 63.2%, 71.9% and 45.9%% respectively [33].
 While such pooled estimates are grounded in quite heterogeneous primary studies and have to be viewed with caution, all other reviews narratively reported prevalence estimates of selected primary studies (n=7) or did not report any prevalence at all (n=3).
 A pragmatic review by Zapatero and colleagues from the Belgian Healthcare Knowledge Centre reported Long COVID prevalence estimates from 5.2% (n=496, >6-week follow-up) to 50.9% (n=277, 11-week follow-up) [15].
+An even wide range is reported by Matribianco and colleagues, starting at 4.7% and reaching 80% [24].
 Studies that included hospitalized or emergency ward admitted patients, with overall higher severity of acute infection tended to report estimates at the higher end, while those that also included non-hospitalized patients reported a maximum prevalence of about 36% (n=357, <12-week follow-up) [15].